k-d-e-v/laravelFirstSite/README.md

 [Here is a YT video for Laravel Sanctum SPA API Authentication](https://www.youtube.com/watch?v=8Uwn5M6WTe0)

 The official Laravel Sanctum Docs have instruction for SPA Authentication but it is hard to follow.

+## Instructions to start the app:
+1. cd into the laravelFirstSite directory
+2. run "./vendor/bin/sail up"
+3. Attach shell to the sail container in VSCode and run "php artisan migrate && php artisan db:seed"